 I often "learned" these things ONE AT A TIME. (but some I picked up gradually)

-These are my significant achievements/qualifications and what this entire site is based on-
+These were my significant achievements/qualifications and what this entire site is based on-

 Bachelor of Arts Business Administration and Criminal Justice - University of Florida Magna Cum Laude; 3.62 GPA.
 Transfer Scholarship